easttennesseecc-star/Q-Top-Dog-IDE/OAUTH_DOCUMENTATION_INDEX.md

 ## 🎉 Ready to Deploy!

-You now have everything needed to implement professional OAuth sign-in in Q-IDE.
+You now have everything needed to implement professional OAuth sign-in in Top Dog.

 **Next action**: Choose your starting document above and begin implementation!